 According to the American Cancer Society colorectal cancer screening guidelines, all positive results on non-colonoscopy screening tests should be followed up with timely colonoscopy.
-The follow-up colonoscopy is not a "diagnostic" colonoscopy, but rather an integral part of the preventive screening process, which is not complete until the colonoscopy is performed and should be covered with no cost sharing for individuals.
+The follow-up colonoscopy should is not "diagnostic" colonoscopy, but rather an integral part of the preventive screening process, which is not complete until the colonoscopy is performed, and therefore covered with no cost sharing for individuals.